candlepin/candlepin.github.io/docs/candlepin/external_artemis_setup.md

 sudo chown -R artemis:artemis /var/lib/artemis
 ```

 Setup an SELinux policy for the artemis service.
-In a temp directory, create an ***artemisservice.te*** file contining the following.
+In a temp directory, create an ***artemisservice.te*** file containing the following.
 ```bash
 module artemisservice 1.0;